mdrame/bulk_downloader/README.md

 #### Builk download is a  reponsive webapp built with flask using python3.
-It vies users the uptimate power  to download up to 5 content from youtube using URLS.
+It gives user the ultimate power to download up to 5 content from youtube using URLS.

  ### Home.